appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

    of prompting.
  * style: Prefixed more error messages with an X symbol.

+### amplify-cli-auth@2.5.0

+ * feat(list): Added platform flag to account list.
+ * fix(login): Don't show the banner during login when `--json` is set.
+ * fix(login): Support service accounts when logging in with `--no-launch-browser`.
+ * fix(login): Fixed verbiage when logging in using a service account.
+ * fix(login): Removed reference to AMPLIFY CLI.
+ * fix(switch): Only allow users to switch org for authenticated platform accounts.
+ * chore: Updated dependencies.

 ### amplify-cli-pm@2.0.0

  * BREAKING CHANGE: Dropped support for Node.js 10.12.0 and older.